sfc-gh-ppopov/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 <img src ='assets/geo_analysis_geometry_17.png'>

 In order to compute the length of all cables per administrative area, it's essential that both datasets adhere to the same mapping system.
-We have two options: either re-project `nl_administrative_areas` to SRID 28992, or reproject `nl_cables_stations` to SRID 32231.
+You have two options: either re-project `nl_administrative_areas` to SRID 28992, or reproject `nl_cables_stations` to SRID 32231.
 For this exercise, let's choose the first option.

 Run the following query:
 ```